Serious wreck blocks traffic on 15th Street in Panama City

 Officials said the crash requires a traffic homicide investigation and that traffic is being diverted both east and westbound on 15th Street.
 Motorists are urged to find an alternate route.

 Police said a motorcyclist struck another car in the westbound lane of 15th Street at about 1:45 p.m.
-The motorcyclist had serious injuries and was rushed to a hospital.
+The motorcyclist had serious injuries and was rushed to Ascension Sacred Heart Bay.
 The driver of the car also suffered injuries and was transported to a hospital as well.